Films 1974 - 1982

 Dir.
 Marcello Andrei

 Joe as a thoroughly unlikable punk who runs around with his band of violent buddies raping and pillaging, much to the chagrin of an ornery police commissioner played by Martin Balsam.
-Available on video as Season for Assassins.
+AKA Season for Assassins.

 Dir.
 Pasquale Squitieri

 One of Joe’s favorite films to make while in Europe, this is precisely the kind of project he wanted to do post-Warhol/Morrissey: a violent action film incorporating guns, motorcycles, drugs and a ravishing leading lady.
 Joe stars as a young criminal climbing the ladder to gangsterhood and getting revenge on those who kicked his ass before he had power.
 Co-stars the lovely Stefania Cassini (Joe’s girlfriend at the time).
-Available for purchase on video as The Climber and Ambition from specialty video vendors.
+AKA The Climber and Ambition.

 ||Black Moon (1975)

 The first of Joe’s encounters with important directors while in Europe, this coarse fable purports to be an Alice-in-Wonderland-battle-of-the-sexes-coming-of-age fairy tale literally dreamt up by its director.
 Joe plays Brother, a mute who can sing (dubbed).
 He apparently has a gaggle of children by his beautiful Sister (Alexandra Stewart).
 A giant hog, a milk-thirsty pig, a piano-tinkling kitty, a talking rat, an obnoxious old woman sputtering in her own language, a bargain-basement prophesying unicorn, and a chicken pecking away at a dead soldier’s tit are all part of the fun.
 Now on DVD through the Criterion Collection.

 Dir.
 Vittorio Salerno